header logo

 CAF history has seen an intriguing match Angola 4 – 4 Mali

-And just two minutes later, Mali added another goal.
-The score was 3-4 for Mali as Keita unleashed a long-range volley, beating Fernandes.
-And Angola's nightmare 11 minutes ended in stoppage time when Yatabare pounced to successfully convert a rebound after Fernandes spilled the ball from a close-range shot.
+Mali pulled one back to make it 3-4 as Keita unleashed a long-range volley, beating Fernandes.
+Angola's nightmare 11 minutes ended in stoppage time when Yatabare reacted quickly to convert a rebound after Fernandes spilled the ball from a close-range shot.

-As Sir Alex Ferguson and his team completed their task of defeating Sunderland and focused on gathering information at Etihad Stadium, right in the 90 + 2 and 90 + 4 minutes of stoppage time, Man City staged an incredible comeback: Edin Dzeko and Sergio Aguero each pierced the Queens Park Ranger's net to propel Man City to the summit of English football after 44 years of waiting.
+As Sir Alex Ferguson and his team completed their task of defeating Sunderland, Man City staged an incredible comeback in the 90+2 and 90+4 minutes of stoppage time at the Etihad Stadium: Edin Dzeko and Sergio Aguero each pierced Queens Park Rangers' net to propel Man City to the summit of English football after 44 years of waiting.

 Man City 3 – 2 QPR and The Citizens crowned EPL champions after 44 year wait